JishRoyale/blackjack/README.md

 - debug box exists for console output

 ### AddPlayersTest

+Tests the adding players behaviour as well as related behaviour.
+Ensures that the minimum and maximum limits are met and that adding players really does increase the size of the player list in the list of players at the table.

 - game can't be started without adding at least one player
 - AI players can be added to the game
 - added players show up in the list at the top left